 Hustle – grit, a trait of perseverance

 Angela Duckworth is an American psychologist and researcher.
 As part of her work, she spent years researching traits that make a person successful or not.
-From Westpoint Military Academy to National Spelling Bee to Private Sales Enterprises to Hollywood, one significant characteristic she learned as a distinguishing factor for success is a simple word, grit.
+From Westpoint Military Academy to National Spelling Bee to Private Sales Enterprises, one significant characteristic she learned as a distinguishing factor for success is a simple word, grit.

-Grit, as she defines it is passion and perseverance for very long-term goals; stamina, ability to stick with your future day-in-day-out, and working hard to make that a reality.
+Grit, as she defines it is passion and perseverance for very long-term goals.
+It is stamina, ability to stick with your future day-in-day-out, and working hard to make that a reality.
 Grit is living life like a marathon, not a sprint.

 Our era of instagramification has led many to believe that success (in jobs and life) can be automated like social media posts and grocery orders.
 But then you study highly successful people and you realize that to be successful at anything you do requires a mind-blowing work ethic.
 Candidates that demonstrate the ability to hustle and reach for their goals will always outshine others who want things to happen by autopilot.